Psychology Internships: Intern abroad in Cape Town, South Africa

 Accommodation and WiFi

-Interns are accommodated within shared lodging, making it easy to connect with fellow program participants.
+Yes, it is intended to be.
 Interns can expect to share a room with another intern (of the same gender).
 Bathrooms are also shared with a hot water shower and western toilets.
 WiFi is available and is also accessible at nearby cafes and restaurants.
 All accommodation provides cooking facilities.

 Alternatively, for the use of Uber, it is possible to spend US$10-US$20 per day on rides, depending on where you’re going.
 Please budget for this, especially if you intend to use this transportation method a lot during weekends and free time.